jakezhaojb/TODO/README.md

 And during a whole day's working I will remove or add to the work list.
 Evernote and Zim both work well, but hardly make me content.
 So I started to build a new terminal command *todo*, in order to in charge of adding, deleting, showing and clearing the work list.

+Installation
+---
+You will need [boost](http://www.boost.org/) as I use boost APIs to resolve string processing problems.

+Makefile is under construction.

 Usage
 ---
 Do "todo -h" or "todo --help" in terminal.